 In “Segmentation and Visualisation” students will gain expertise on the quantitative analysis, segmentation and visualisation of medical imaging data.
 This will enable them to transform, analyse and utilize complex image structures in multiple dimensions and originating from various modalities.

-In the second semester the focus is more on interventions, although usually in combination with imaging.
 In the course “Surgical Navigation Technology” students will learn the basics of medical robotics and navigation technology for accurate and reliable medical interventions.
 This technology provides the surgeon with visual feedback, and it possibly also provides the navigation data needed to control a robotic support.
 Students will learn to analyse and design an image-guided surgical navigation system.

 Most diseases that result from malfunctioning, damaged, or failing tissues may be potentially cured with biomaterials or through regenerative medicine therapies, e.g. by regenerating the damaged tissues or growing the tissues and organs in vitro and (re-) implanting them into the patient.
 In “Clinical Biotechnology” students will focus on the latest advances in technology and medicine for replacing tissues and organs damaged by disease and developing therapies for previously untreatable conditions, such as diabetes, heart disease, liver disease, and renal failure.